-The Valerie Foundation and Heeley City Farm have come together to provide help, support and a hub for people whose lives have been effected by dementia.
-Both TVF and HCF's Dementia Department are run by two brothers who are ex-carers after caring for their mother (Valerie) for over a decade.
+The Valerie Foundation provide help, support and a hub for people whose lives have been effected by dementia.
+TVF has been set up and run by two brothers who are ex-carers after caring for their mother (Valerie) for over a decade.
 Using creativity to raise awareness, explore and investigate Frontotemporal Dementia, bringing together research, communities, carers and the arts together.

 Farming comes to you is an initiative set up to take the animals of Heeley City Farm into care setting to help isolated people interact with animals through animal assisted therapy